Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Diophantine property of and matrices

 \subsection{Dimension of exceptions for one-parameter real-analytic families}

-We consider a one-parameter family of real-analytic IFS on a compact subset of $\R^d$, and show that under some mild assumptions it satisfies the exponential separation condition outside of a Hausdorff dimension zero set.
-This section is based on \cite[Section 5.4]{Hochman2014} and \cite[Section 6.6]{Hochman2015}, but we had to make a substantial number of modifications in the definitions and proofs.
+We consider a one-parameter family of real-analytic IFS on a compact subset of $\R^d$, and show that under some mild assumptions it satisfies the SESDC condition on a single point, for parameters outside of a Hausdorff dimension zero set.
+This section is based on \cite[Section 5.4]{Hochman2014}, but we had to make a substantial number of modifications in the definitions and proofs.